“Don’t touch a switch with wet hands!”

 Pure water contains very few ions and so it is a poor electricity conductor.

-But when impurities such as salt dissolve in water, the resulting solution conducts electricity very well.
+But when impurities such as salt or sugar dissolve in water, the resulting solution conducts electricity very well.

 Tap water is such a solution.